East of Suez (film): Plot

-As described in a review in a film magazine, after being raised in England, Daisy Forbes (Negri) returns to China, the country of her birth.
+As described in a review in a film magazine, after being raised in England, Daisy Forbes returns to China, the country of her birth.
 She discovers that her father has recently died and that she has become a social outcast, owing to the public revelation that the Oriental nurse who raised her was actually her mother.
-Daisy is in love with George Tevis (Lowe), a nephew of the British Consul (Beery), but he disappoints her when he's persuaded by his uncle to renounce her in favor of a diplomatic career.
-Lee Tai (Kamiyama), a sinister mandarin, uses drugs and hypnotism to kidnap Daisy; she is rescued by Englishman Harry Anderson (Fellowes), whom she soon marries out of desperation.
+Daisy is in love with George Tevis, a nephew of the British Consul, but he disappoints her when he's persuaded by his uncle to renounce her in favor of a diplomatic career.
+Lee Tai, a sinister mandarin, uses drugs and hypnotism to kidnap Daisy; she is rescued by Englishman Harry Anderson, whom she soon marries out of desperation.
 When Anderson discovers that Daisy is an ostracized half-caste and that he is now shunned, he bitterly regrets their marriage.
 Finally deciding to defy conventions and marry Daisy, George searches her out only to find that she is a married woman.
 Anderson forbids George to see Daisy again, saying that he will kill him, but George defies the ban and meets her at her house to say goodbye.
 Before he can shoot George, Anderson drinks wine that was poisoned at the orders of Lee Tai and dies.
 Tevis takes Daisy back to England, and Lee Tai is executed according to Chinese law.